Little Superman

-Little Superman is a 2014 Indian superhero film directed by Vinayan, starring Master Deni Emmanuel Jacklin, Baby Nayanthara, Ansiba Hassan and Praveena in the lead roles.
+Little Superman is a 2014 Indian Malayalam-language superhero film written and directed by Vinayan, starring Deni Emmanuel Jacklin, Nayanthara Chakravarthy, Ansiba Hassan, Praveena and Ranjith in the lead roles.
 The film was inspired by the superhero character Superman.
-The film was dubbed and released in Tamil and Hindi.

 Premise

 Willy Wilson, a 12 year old comic book aficionado, falls into a manhole and gets trapped inside it for days and soon figures out that he has the ability to fly and lift things up with the help of telekinesis.